Centaurus: Deep-sky objects

 ω Centauri (NGC 5139), despite being listed as the constellation's "omega" star, is in fact a naked-eye globular cluster, 17,000 light-years away with a diameter of 150 light-years.
 It is the largest and brightest globular cluster in the Milky Way; at ten times the size of the next-largest cluster, it has a magnitude of 3.7.
 It is also the most luminous globular cluster in the Milky Way, at over one million solar luminosities.
 Omega Centauri is classified as a Shapley class VIII cluster, which means that its center is loosely concentrated.
-It is also the only globular cluster to be designated with a Bayer letter; the globular cluster 47 Tucanae is the only one designated with a Flamsteed number.
-It contains several million stars, most of which are yellow dwarf stars, but also possesses red giants and blue-white stars; the stars have an average age of 12 billion years.
+It is also one of only two globular clusters to be given a stellar designation; in its case a Bayer letter.
+The other is 47 Tucanae (Xi Tucanae), which has a Flamsteed number.
+Omega Centauri contains several million stars, most of which are yellow dwarf stars, but also possesses red giants and blue-white stars; the stars have an average age of 12 billion years.
 This has prompted suspicion that Omega Centauri was the core of a dwarf galaxy that had been absorbed by the Milky Way.
 Omega Centauri was determined to be nonstellar in 1677 by the English astronomer Edmond Halley, though it was visible as a star to the ancients.
 Its status as a globular cluster was determined by James Dunlop in 1827.
 To the unaided eye, Omega Centauri appears fuzzy and is obviously non-circular; it is approximately half a degree in diameter, the same size as the full Moon.

 Centaurus is also home to open clusters.
 NGC 3766 is an open cluster 6,300 light-years from Earth that is visible to the unaided eye.
 It contains approximately 100 stars, the brightest of which are 7th magnitude.
 NGC 5460 is another naked-eye open cluster, 2,300 light-years from Earth, that has an overall magnitude of 6 and contains approximately 40 stars.

 There is one bright planetary nebula in Centaurus, NGC 3918, also known as the Blue Planetary.
 It has an overall magnitude of 8.0 and a central star of magnitude 11.0; it is 2600 light-years from Earth.
 The Blue Planetary was discovered by John Herschel and named for its color's similarity to Uranus, though the nebula is apparently three times larger than the planet.